by Melissa Henderson

 How have you shown the love of God to someone today?
 Share conversation, write a note of gratitude, and remember to thank God.

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

-About the author: Award-winning author Melissa Henderson writes inspirational messages laced with a bit of humor.
-With stories in books, magazines, devotionals and more, Melissa hopes to encourage readers.
+About the author: Award-winning author Melissa Henderson writes inspirational messages sometimes laced with a bit of humor.
+With articles, devotions, and stories online and in print publications, Melissa hopes to encourage readers.
 Melissa is the author of Licky the Lizard and Grumpy the Gator.
-Her passions are helping in community and church.
-Melissa is an Elder, Deacon and Stephen Minister.
-Follow Melissa on Facebook, Twitter, Pinterest and at http://www.melissaghenderson.com
+Her passions are in helping the community and church.
+Melissa is an Elder, Deacon, and Stephen Minister.
+Follow Melissa on Facebook, Twitter, Instagram, Pinterest and at http://www.melissaghenderson.com